zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 The `SELECT` clause consists of the term `SELECT` and one or more column definitions.
 Each column definition must be separated by a comma.
 Each column definition defines a column or a set of columns in the result.
 Each single value column definition can have an alias, which will be the name of the column in the result.

+{{% alert color="info" %}}
+We use terms "attributes" and "columns" for data in different contexts.
+Attributes are the [entity attributes](/refguide/attributes/).
+If data belongs to objects of an entity, we refer to that data as attributes of those objects.
+While columns contain the same data, they are not tied to a particular entity.
+In the general case, OQL does not result in an entity, and so results on an OQL query are columns.
+When it comes to view entities, OQL columns are mapped to attributes of a view entity, and then we can speak of attributes again.

+Similarly, we use term "objects" when referring to objects of an entity, but for results of an OQL query, we use "rows" because the results are not necessarily mapped to objects of a particular entity.
+{{% /alert %}}

 ### Syntax

 The syntax is as follows: